Welcome

 In 2022, the Inflation Reduction Act created the Climate Pollution Reduction Grant to help with regional-scale climate action planning.
-Local governments in the Denver-Aurora-Lakewood Metropolitan Statistical Area (see the map below) banded together to apply for this grant.
+Local governments in the Denver-Aurora-Lakewood Metropolitan Statistical Area (illustrated in the map below) banded together to apply for this grant.

 The resulting Climate Pollution Reduction Grant Denver-Aurora-Lakewood Metropolitan Statistical Area was selected to receive a $1 million planning grant to develop climate action plans in coordination with stakeholders throughout the region.
-The Denver Regional Council of Governments Board of Directors on April 19, 2023 voted unanimously to accept the role of lead agency for the Climate Pollution Reduction Grant.
+The DRCOG Board of Directors on April 19, 2023, voted unanimously to accept the role of lead agency for the Climate Pollution Reduction Grant.

-• Status Report due Aug.
-1, 2027 at the close of the four-year grant period.
+- Status report due August 1, 2027, at the close of the four-year grant period.

-The Priority Climate Action Plan is the first deliverable due under phase one of the Climate Pollution Reduction Grant program and will determine what projects and programs regionally will be included in the phase two grant applications for implementation.
+The Priority Climate Action Plan is the first deliverable due under phase 1 of the Climate Pollution Reduction Grant program and will determine what projects and programs regionally will be included in the phase 2 grant applications for implementation.

 Please go to the forum questions found under the "get involved" section below, where you can provide input on important questions that will guide this process, including:

-2. What strategies or programs do you think will reduce environmental injustice and improve quality of life (through energy cost savings, supporting affordable transportation solutions, increasing access to green spaces, etc.) for low-income disadvantaged communities?
+- What strategies or programs do you think will reduce environmental injustice and improve quality of life (through energy cost savings, supporting affordable transportation solutions, increasing access to green spaces, etc.) for low-income, disadvantaged communities?

 Attend a meeting